epmd-edp/codebase-operator/README.md

-# How to Install Operator
+# Codebase operator

+## Overview

-EDP installation can be applied on two container orchestration platforms: OpenShift and Kubernetes.
+Codebase operator is an EDP operator that is responsible for provisioning codebase entities.
+Operator installation can be applied on two container orchestration platforms: Openshift and Kubernetes.

-_**NOTE:** Installation of operators is platform-independent, that is why there is a unified instruction for deploying._
+_**NOTE:** Operator is platform-independent, that is why there is an unified instruction for deploying._

 ## Prerequisites
 1. Linux machine or Windows Subsystem for Linux instance with [Helm 3](https://helm.sh/docs/intro/install/) installed;